zamicol/zamicol.com/pages/words.md

 All hardware and software components of a computer system.
 The StrawRaspBananaBerry pie mini computer is a fully open source device as all computerware is under a GPL 2.0 license.

+Masterbet,
+March 2020
+"Master Alphabet"  A master alphabet that's useful for truncation for smaller bases.

 expolog (expologic, expoligically)
 ~ 2023